Skip to content

 Restoring Deleted Custom Data Fields§

 Besides the details of the fields, you can also see the option to “Restore” items in the “Edit” column.
 If the block or group to which the custom data field belonged still exists, the field will be restored within that block or group.
-If it no longer exists, you will see a drop-down menu with all existing blocks and groups, allowing you to indicate where the field should be added.
+If it no longer exists, a drop-down menu will appear with all existing blocks and groups, allowing you to indicate where the field should be added.
 Clicking “Delete Permanently” will remove the field from Yesplan permanently.
 Therefore, you should think twice before doing this.